aadilmallick/my-notes-docusaurus/docs/typescript-tutorial/01-typescript-basics.md

 }
 ```

+A common pattern to use is to just different property access methods depending on whether you're accessing a named or index signature.

+- **dot property access** : use this for properties explicitly defined on the object
+- **bracket property access** : use this for indexed-signature properties.

 ### Interface with generics

 You can also use generic type parameters to provide generics to the properties of an interface, like so: